Not Far From The Truth

-On his debut solo release, For The Birds, singer/songwriter Jon Stancer dabs his brush in many musical palettes.
-Produced by Jono Grant (John Southworth), the album is a collection of lush and lavish, hook-laden rock ‘n’ pop, connected by lyrical themes that touch on reclusiveness and resurgence, regret, revision and rejuvenation.
+Produced by Jono Grant (John Southworth), For The Birds is a collection of lush and lavish, hook-laden rock ‘n’ pop, connected by lyrical themes that touch on reclusiveness and resurgence, regret, revision and rejuvenation.

-The results on For The Birds cast a wide net, boasting an array of sounds and tapping into varied musical landscapes.
-The album contains all of the basic ingredients for great rock and roll: energetic drums, buoyant bass lines, bright acoustic and shiny electric guitars, piano and organ.
+Boasting an array of sounds and tapping into varied musical landscapes, the album contains all of the basic ingredients for great rock and roll: energetic drums, buoyant bass lines, bright acoustic and shiny electric guitars, piano and organ.
 The addition of horns, strings and a range of percussion, along with various sonic nuances create what Stancer describes as, “a pop record, I think—in the traditional sense.
 If not pop, I really don’t know what single genre it fits into.
 It’s a well-rounded collection of songs.”

 Among the standout tracks are “Turn Your Back On Your Regrets,” inspired by Stancer’s ambition to return to music-making.
 “I like that it’s personal and relatable” he says, “…to anyone who wallows or frets about things in their lives that have or haven’t happened – which is pretty much everyone, isn’t it?”
 Similarly, “Dance In The Sun” deals with overcoming the obstacles on the way to finding true happiness, its joyful arrangement and heavy sonic sprinklings encapsulating the record’s overall sound.

 “Perfect Place To Hide” praises the benefits of occasional isolation as a respite from a complicated world.
 The song was conceived as a lullaby for children; a slow, jazzy piece intended for an upright bass and some brushes and a snare drum.
 The song was completely transformed however, after Stancer set it to a drum loop, sped up the tempo, and added organ, Fender Rhodes, percussion, horns and more.
 Now, an up-tempo, almost ‘danceable’ track, it comes across as chaotic and otherworldly, rather than tranquil and intimate, as initially envisioned.